grossmanm/fantasy_soccer/README.md

 # fantasy_soccer
-Website for worldwide fantasy soccer team
+Me and my friends realized that a worldwide (or at least European) fantasy soccer league did not exist.
+This is my attempt at creating one.